composer-synchronizer/composer-synchronizer/docs/Configuring a project.md

 ````

 # Keeping package unlocked (for development purposes)
-If you develop a package configuration, you might want to keep the package unlocked
+If you develop a package configuration, you might want to keep the package unlocked.
 ````JSON
 "extra": {
     "composer-synchronizer": {